Why Choose Cedars-Sinai Marina del Rey Hospital for Ganglion Cysts Treatment?

 - Age and gender: Women are more likely to develop ganglion cysts than men.
 People between the ages of 20 and 40 are more commonly affected by ganglion cysts.

 - Repetitive trauma to the tendons and joints of the hands: Patients with joint and tendon injury in their past are more likely to develop ganglion cysts.

 - Active participation in sports activities: Different sports that require the excessive use of the hands and wrists, such as gymnastics, tennis, or volleyball, can increase the risk of cyst development.

 - Osteoarthritis: If the finger joint closest to the fingernail is affected by wear-and-tear arthritis, there is a greater risk of developing ganglion cysts.

 The exact cause of ganglion cysts is unclear.
 One theory suggests that the cause might be a type of trauma that leads to the breakdown of joint tissues, resulting in the formation of small cysts that coalesce into a bigger mass.
 Another theory suggests that an irritation of the joint capsule or tendon sheath causes the joint tissue to bulge out.
 Sometimes, arthritis in the end joint of a finger may also lead to the development of a type of ganglion cyst known as a mucous cyst.

 The alternative medicine treatment methods for ganglion cysts include:

 Are you experiencing symptoms of a ganglion cyst?
-To learn more about treatment methods, get in touch with our specially-trained, skilled plastic surgeons at Marina Del Rey Hospital.
+To learn more about treatment methods, get in touch with our specially-trained, skilled plastic surgeons at Cedars-Sinai Marina del Rey Hospital.